A Sharpened Focus on Learning

 CCSSE was established in 2001 as a project of the Community College Leadership Program at The University of Texas at Austin.
-Major grants from the Houston Endowment, the Lumina Foundation for Education, the MetLife Foundation, and The Pew Charitable Trusts have supported the work.
+Grants from several funders have supported the work over the years.

 CCSSE works in partnership with NSSE, a survey that focuses on four-year colleges and universities.
-Established in 1998, NSSE is directed by Alexander McCormick and headquartered at Indiana University in the Center for Postsecondary Research and Planning.
+Established in 1998, NSSE is headquartered at Indiana University in the Center for Postsecondary Research and Planning.
 The NSSE survey, administered to first-year and senior students in four-year institutions, emerged in response to concerns about quality in American undergraduate education and about the lack of emphasis on student learning in the major (and highly visible) college rankings in the United States.

 From the beginning, though, there was a recognized need for a student engagement survey specifically designed for community and technical colleges.
 Thus, CCSSE was launched in 2001, with the intention of producing new information about community college quality and performance that would provide value to institutions in their efforts to improve student learning and retention, while also providing policymakers and the public with more appropriate ways to view the quality of undergraduate education.

-CCSSE is a product and service of the Center for Community College Student Engagement, which is part of the Program for Higher Education Leadership at The University of Texas at Austin.
-The Center staff receives expert guidance from a National Advisory Board that is chaired by Peter Ewell, Vice President at the National Center for Higher Education Management Systems (NCHEMS).
+CCSSE is a product and service of the Center for Community College Student Engagement, which is part of the Program for Higher Education Leadership in the Department of Educational Administration at The University of Texas at Austin.
+The Center staff receives expert guidance from a National Advisory Board.
 Board members include representatives from key partner organizations, community college presidents, and state directors of community colleges.